 The external auditor, KPMG, has provided details of other relationships it has with the Manager and confirmed to the Board that in its opinion it is independent of the Manager.
-The Audit Committee has reviewed the independence and objectivity of the external auditor and has reviewed the non-audit services provided by the external auditor for the financial year ended 31 December 2016.
-Fees payable to the auditor comprised £23,850 in respect of the audit and £33,650 in respect of nonaudit services.
-The non-audit fees incurred by the Company relate to specialist tax advice required as a consequence of the Company's policy of investing in private equity and the inherent complex nature of the associated fund structures and underlying investments.
+The Audit Committee has reviewed the independence and objectivity of the external auditor and has reviewed the non-audit services provided by the external auditor for the financial year ended 31 December 2017.
+Fees payable to the external auditor comprised $\mathfrak{L}6,375$ (which is 26% of the audit fee) in respect of non-audit services.
+As noted above, the non-audit services relate to the Independent Review performed for the half year to 30 June 2017.
 The Audit Committee is satisfied that the external auditor continues to demonstrate its independence.
-Following the issue of the FRC's Ethical Standard ("the FRC ES") on 17 June 2016, there are additional restrictions placed on the provision of non-audit services by the auditor and as a result, KPMG completed its tax services by 31 December 2016 as required by the FRC ES.